fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 9/04
-- George Cheyne, _An Essay on Regimen_," i-xxiv.

-Here's our first excursion into a primary source without translation (making its eccentricities even more apparent).
-The language seems weird at first (and it is, compared to ours) but you get used to it after a few pages.
+- George Cheyne, _An Essay on Regimen_," i-xxiv, and randomly sample the whole text to get a feel for the tone, language, and rhetorical effect.
+Yes, the language seems weird at first (and it is, compared to ours) but you get used to it after a few pages.

+{% include alert.html class='danger' title='Weekly reflection' text="
 How does Cheyne's advice echo what we've been reading about?
 What is different?
 In either case, what are his primary concerns?
-Can anyone actually follow this kind of advice? **How did Cheyne establish his medical reputation?**
+Can anyone actually follow this kind of advice?
+How did Cheyne establish his medical reputation?
+Aside from the language, how different or similar is Cheyne's way of establishing expertise compared to modern experts?

-{% include alert.html class='danger' title='Weekly reflection' text="
-How would you characterize premodern dietary thinking?
-What elements have persisted?
-What elements have been discarded?
-How is it inferior to our current model?
-How is it superior?
 "%}